 - When part of an online community based around a university activity (for example, an official School, Faculty or year group such as a Facebook group).

-- If you have a fair complaint about something within the university there are proper channels through which to raise issues.
-That will usually be a lot more effective than disparaging the university or its staff on social media.
+- If you have a fair complaint about something within the university there are official channels through which to raise issues (for example, the Student Complaints and Appeals process).
+That will be more effective than disparaging the university or its staff on social media.

 - You should feel free to discuss university work using social media tools with peers but don’t forget the rules regarding plagiarism and other academic misconduct apply there as well.
 Displaying answers to assignments, seeking assistance with work offering a fee or reward or using social media to encourage others to do the wrong thing could all be situations where the university’s Student Code of Conduct comes into effect.